JL2018-cell/China-Econ-Simulation/README.md

 Map representation:
 Square grids.
 Some grids are empty.
 Some are non-empty (represent geographical centre of a province).
 Distance between non-empty grids = distance between centre of provinces.

+How to insert final data and intermediate data into model?